WMD-group/CarrierCapture.jl/example/DX-center/README.md

 ## 3. Capture rate

 1. Calculate the overlap between vibrational wavefunctions of initial and fianal potentials to give the capture coefficient for a given temperature range (`GetRate.jl`).
-You need `potential.jld` calculated by `GetPotential.jl` in [the previous step](#2.-Potential).
+You need `wave.jld` calculated by `GetPotential.jl` in [the previous step](#2.-Potential).
 Example `input.yaml`:

     ```yaml
     # Qi and Qf [amu^(1/2)*Å] define the domain over which the potentials will be solved (Q ∈ [Qi, Qf]), discretised in `NQ` steps